Conservation and restoration of road vehicles: Exterior restoration

 Restoration of a vehicle’s exterior can take many forms.
-A vehicle that has been left or abandoned will often accumulate rust over time.
+A vehicle that has been left unmaintained will often accumulate rust over time.
 Sometimes this rust deterioration can render an exterior part unusable.
 In which case a replacement part like a fender, front grill or door mirror must be purchased outright from an external source.
 If rust damage is minor however the part will undergo rust repair.
 This is the process of removing rust from metal and returning structural integrity.
 This is accomplished by removing the rust through sanding or blasting to get down to bare metal.
 Then new sheet metal or fiberglass is applied to the affected area.
 Finally the piece is worked until smooth, primed and re-painted.

 Other materials like glass and weather stripping must be replaced as they become damaged over time.
 Factors like weather erosion can lead to faded and broken glass as well as dried out weather stripping.
 Another typical area of exterior repair is dent removal.
 This entails taking the original metal and re-working it to remove dents and other such blemishes.
 Professionals often use hammer and dolly work to remove dents.
 This involves placing the dented metal piece over a curved metal dolly and using an electric or manual hammer to remove the dent and smooth the metal.
 Often, vehicles require plastic headlight restoration as headlights can become foggy over time due to weathering.

 In a complete restoration, the repair and refinishing of the car's body and frame must again go through the careful inspection and subsequent repair and recoating as necessary to bring the car to as first sold condition.

 As part of the automotive restoration process, repair of the car's frame is important since it serves as the foundation for the entire car.
 The frame should be inspected for straightness, twisting, alignment, rust damage, stress fractures, collision damage and condition of the mounting points for the body, suspension, and other components.
 Any problems must be repaired, which can be a costly process.
 For many popular cars, replacement frames can be purchased from parts suppliers specializing in that make of vehicle.
 This is often a better option than investing money into a severely damaged frame.
 Depending on the frame construction, mud and water can make their way inside the frame and cause rusting from the inside out, so it can be seriously weakened with little or no external sign.
 This, and the fact that many replacement chassis/frames are galvanised, provides sound additional reasons to consider a replacement frame.